 The purpose of an actuator is to convert electrical energy into mechanical energy.
 This energy conversion can be seen in speakers or motors.
 Piezoelectric actuators are used for their precise control and efficiency in a wide variety of applications, with precision down to the micrometer.
 There are multiple types of actuators (explained below) which suit different needs based on their unique properties.

 Piezoelectric actuators are very simple in design with little to no maintenance or lubrication required.
 There are virtually no moving parts and they are quite reliable.
 For these reasons, they are best suited for applications requiring precise movement, for example in motors and a growing variety of other practical uses.

-The underlying principle of stack actuators is the intrinsic quality of constancy.
+The underlying principle of piezo stack actuators is the intrinsic quality of constancy.
 The charge generated is independent of the size of the ceramic a user is working with (this is mathematically modeled by the longitudinal effect).
 Thus, putting many pieces together creates a multiplicative effect on their transformations’ magnitude for the same voltage, amplifying their power.

 Differences Between Discrete and Monolithic Stacks

-The main difference between these two types of stack actuators is their operational voltage.
+The main difference between discrete and monolithic stacks two types of stack actuators is their operational voltage.
 Discrete stacks are generally operable between approximately 500 and 1000 Volts, whereas monolithic stacks are operable around 150 and 200 Volts.
 Due to their similar compositions, these two types of stacks have negligible differences.

 Benefits and Shortcomings

-Stack actuators can cover a wide range of requirements, both in terms of voltage and power.
+Piezoelectric stack actuators can cover a wide range of requirements, both in terms of voltage and power.
 Furthermore, they can deal with many extreme types of environments that conventional motors cannot operate in, such as very low temperatures, vacuums, or powerful magnetic fields.
 They are extremely efficient relative to the conventional motor and have conveniently simple designs.
 Additionally, multilayer piezo actuators have high acceleration rates and very fast response times.

 One shortcoming of stack actuators is that any stress applied to the actuator must be along the cylindrical axis – any other than compressive force may cause complications.